-This site isn’t without problems though, as sometimes the announcements don’t seem to come through.
-I’ve have missed the occasional report or statement because of this, so although I will keep using Investegate for their announcements archive, I’m also experimenting with getting these announcements from other sources.
+This site isn’t without problems, as sometimes the announcements don’t seem to come through.
+I have missed the occasional report or statement because of this, so although I will keep using Investegate for their announcements archive, I’m also experimenting with getting these announcements from other sources.

-I’m currently trialling the one from the London Stock Exchange, because I guess if anybody should be a reliable source of regulatory announcements it’s the LSE.
+I’m currently trialling the one from the London Stock Exchange because if anybody should be a reliable source of regulatory announcements, it’s the LSE.

 Control your behavioural

-But that’s not it, because knowing how to invest and having the tools to invest is only half the battle.
-The other half, which is arguably more important, is being able to apply your strategy, consistently and with discipline, over very long periods of time.
+But that’s not all because knowing how to invest and having the tools to invest is only half the battle.
+The other half, which is arguably more important, is being able to apply your strategy consistently and with discipline over very long periods of time.

 The truth is that knowing what to do is less important than actually doing it.

 Checklists are one of my favourite ways of making sure that I stick to my investment plan.
 I try to turn everything into a checklist, and if you don’t realise how powerful checklists can be, you might want to read The Checklist Manifesto by Atul Gawande.